 If you’re wondering how to become a nurse practitioner, the process can be broken up into simple steps.
 It all starts with earning your MSN degree.
 Then once you enter the nursing field, you will be able to gather the experience and certifications you need to become a nurse practitioner.

-With many experienced nurses deciding later in their careers that they want to become NPs, it makes sense for future nursing students to be thinking about pursuing an MSN right from the start.
-How does one go about becoming a nurse practitioner with a non-nursing bachelor’s degree, and what other benefits does a master’s degree in nursing offer?
+With many experienced nurses deciding later in their careers that they want to become nurse practitioners, it makes sense for prospective nursing students to think about pursuing an MSN from the start of their nursing education.
+You may ask, “What are the benefits of earning a master’s degree in nursing?”
+You might also be curious about how to become a nurse practitioner with a non-nursing bachelor’s degree.

 Why Become a Nurse Practitioner?

 There are many reasons to become a nurse practitioner (NP).
 NPs can provide care that differs from registered nurses.
 They can bridge the gap between RNs and primary care physicians while serving populations in need of quality care.
 Like the nursing profession in general, the demand for nurse practitioners exceeds the supply.
 In fact, the role of the profession is growing so rapidly that U.S. World News & Report recently named nurse practitioner as #1 in its list of best healthcare jobs and #2 in its overall list of the best 100 jobs for 2022.